 ** Moist's entire existence is pretty much one continuous [=CMOA=], but the very best has to be at the end, during the [[spoiler:entire monologue about how fear is hope turned inside out.
 "You know it can't go wrong, you're sure it can't go wrong...
 But it might."
 And then he looks at Reacher Gilt and thinks "''I've got you.''"]]

-** The leadup to this sequence also deserves mention -- the reader is fooled into thinking that Moist is going to go along with the Smoking Gnu's awesome plan to destroy the clacks network with their SteamPunk "computer virus", ''...The Woodpecker'' (the ellipsis is key), as this is so lovingly described and would be thematic poetic justice, as it would not have worked if Gilt and his cronies hadn't destroyed the Grand Trunk's working culture -- [[spoiler:but Moist realises the chaos that would ensue and so quickly makes up a plan that brings down Gilt without damaging the clacks network.
+** The leadup to this sequence also deserves mention -- the reader is fooled into thinking that Moist is going to go along with the Smoking Gnu's awesome plan to destroy the clacks network with their SteamPunk "computer virus", ''...The Woodpecker'' (the ellipsis is key), as this is so lovingly described and would be thematic poetic justice, as it would not have worked if Gilt and his cronies hadn't destroyed the Grand Trunk's working culture -- [[spoiler:but Moist realises that many innocent customers and employees of the Grand Trunk would suffer from the catastrophe, and so quickly makes up a plan that brings down Gilt without damaging the clacks network.
 Even if he later morally agonises over using his con artist skills to imitate the voices of the dead]].

 ** [[spoiler:Possibly the best thing about that is Moist's grasp of psychology.
 Even if Gilt is driving the Grand Trunk's working culture into the ground, [[TheLastDJ the clacksmen out in the towers cling to their professional pride]], and if a few of them do their job diligently, the Woodpecker will fail.
 Moist's alternative message is one the clacksmen are ''very'' happy to pass along.]]